The Difference Between Blended and Hybrid Learning, and When to Add it to Corporate Training

 The Difference Between Hybrid and Blended Learning

-The terms are often used interchangeably because both types have two methods in common: synchronous and asynchronous learning.
+The terms are often used interchangeably because both types have two new training methods in common: synchronous and asynchronous learning.
 Synchronous learning is real-time instruction with a group of learners, whereas asynchronous learning is done at the learner’s pace.

 Because synchronous and asynchronous learning are utilized in both methods, blended learning is often confused with hybrid learning.
 The two approaches, however, are subtly different.